ThomasMertes/seed7/src/read_me.txt

   indicate that you forgot to run 'make depend' before running 'make'.
 Since such an attempt produces several unneeded files it is necessary now to run 'make clean', 'make depend' and 'make'.
+  When using bcc32 an error like

+    Error E2194: Could not find file 'Studio\7.0\bin\bcc32.exe'

+  can happen.
+This indicates that the search path where bcc32.exe is found contains a space and the 'make' program is not capable to handle spaces in a search path.
+Creating the batch file 'src\bcc32.bat' with the content

+    bcc32.exe %*

+  helps.
+As alternate solution 'bcc32.exe' and 'bcc32.cfg' can be copied to the 'src' directory (this solution should be avoided, since it does not consider updates of bcc32).

   When you got other errors I would like to know about.
 Please send a mail with detailed information (name and version) of